-“My husband said that if I didn't care about you, I wouldn't have gone to buy so much last week.
-I said: If you don't do this, I'm sorry, you're too careless.
-I can even complain, for example, that this man neglects about food and housing.
-But he says no, I did so here, I did it so here".
+“My husband said that if I didn't care about you, I didn't go to buy so much last week.
+I said: If you didn't do this, I get upset and think that, you're too careless.
 (Participant No. 10)

 In general, some women disagreed with their husbands about their rights and responsibilities in life.
 They had a hard time remembering this situation and had no way out.
 For some women, even their husbands' ways of understanding and expressing love were not satisfactory.
 On the other hand, from men's point of view, the way they adopted seemed quite logical.
 In general, this group of couples disagreed about their duties and responsibilities.

-"For example, he said: 'Get pregnant.
-I'll take care of you beyond your imagination.
-When I got pregnant, he bought meat soon after.
-I told him it's your responsibility, you must do it.
-It's not related to loving me.
-Loving me means doing me what I want very quickly.
+"My husband, he said me please get pregnant and I'll take care of you beyond your imagination.
+When I got pregnant, he bought different stuff soon after.
+I told him it's your responsibility, you must do it, you know, it's not related to loving me.
+Loving me means provision of my needs and doing what I want to do very quickly.
 But he says that what he buys for the house means love, but my view is different, I say that it is part of their duties".
 (Participant No. 23)

 These two different approaches provided mothers with an experience of complete satisfaction and pleasure in doing things, a cordial life, and the performance of a spousal role.

-In the present study, "attempts to maintain the spousal role" emerged as the main theme of the in-depth account of pregnant women's experience of the spousal role.
+In the present study, "attempts to preserve the spousal role" emerged as the main theme of the in-depth account of pregnant women's experience of the spousal role.
 In this regard, the women were particularly sensitive to this role and regarded it as both a religious and feminine duty.
-Mother's effort in marriage management manifested itself in the form of mothers' confrontation with spousal duties and the provision of an atmosphere of peace, tranquility, and stability for husbands.
-Moreover, spouse's involvement in the maintenance of mother's physical health, provision of psychological motivations to pregnant mothers, and an understanding of mothers' psychological condition, which ranged from complete understanding to total neglect, and generally speaking, physical and mental care of women, formed another aspect of the spousal role.
+Mother's effort to manage marital issues manifested itself in the form of mothers' confrontation with spousal duties and the provision of an atmosphere of peace, tranquility, and stability for husbands.
+Moreover, spouse's involvement in the maintenance of mother's physical health, provision of psychological motivations to pregnant mothers, and an understanding of mothers' psychological condition, which ranged from complete understanding to total neglect, and generally speaking, physical and mental health care of women, formed another aspect of the spousal role.

 Couple's emotional interactions in dimensions, such as sexual, emotional, and life decision-making, were among the most effective and powerful aspects of this dimension.
 As the study became more in-depth, women's experiences of their disagreement with their allocated rights and responsibilities became more evident.
 Men cared more seriously for their wives' physical dimension, compared to their mental dimension, especially after the onset of symptoms of fetal growth.
 In this regard, they undertook activities, such as shopping, accompanying women in medical affairs, and being sensitive to not putting pressure on them while doing housework.